swift-student/swift-student.github.io/_posts/2020-3-29-nsbatchinsertrequest.md

 **Line 6:** Since we are on a background queue, we can safely use `performAndWait` without blocking the main queue.
 In this case, I am choosing to use `performAndWait` over using `perform`, as I will be calling my table view controller on completion to let it know that the syncing is complete.

-**Line 7:** We now create an NSBatchInsertRequest, passing in the type of entity we are inserting, and an array of objects, which have to be of type `[String: Any]`.
+**Line 7:** We now create an `NSBatchInsertRequest`, passing in the type of entity we are inserting, and an array of objects, which have to be of type `[String: Any]`.
 Each of these dictionaries correspond to an entity's attributes, which are the keys, and their values.
 Be sure that the String keys are exactly the same as the ones in Core Data.
 However, if a key is missing, you can use default values in Core Data to fill a value for that attribute.

 **Line 8:** We need to set the result type of the request before executing it, in order to be able to pass the changes to our managed object context.

 **Line 9:** We then try to execute the batch insert, and try to cast the result to a `NSBatchInsertResult`.

-**Line 13:** If the result contains any object ID's we then merge those back into the main context.
+**Line 13:** If the result contains any object IDs we then merge those changes back into the main context.
 Note that if you are using a fetched results controller, as I was in this app, you will need re-fetch and reload your table view, as the fetched results controller won't be aware of the changes made to your model.